VedVid/RAWIG/README.md

 RAWIG is standalone application, not a library.
 You can modify files and compile project by `go build` in root.

+### Disclaimer

+Refer to "development" branch - "master" is only for releases.

 ### Roadmap

 RAWIG is small, personal project, and doesn't have proper, detailed roadmap.
 However, TODO list is maintained.